 - Special damages – these include measurable damages, such as direct loss of earnings, cost of home-care required by your injury, and damage to property such as your vehicle.

 - Medical costs – these include the cost of medical tests and treatment which is not covered by the NHS or which is sought from either private or overseas healthcare providers.

-- Travel costs – these include the cost of traveling between your home and hospital appointments and potentially travel to foreign countries if treatment is sought overseas.
+- Travel costs – these include the cost of travelling between your home and hospital appointments and potentially travel to foreign countries if treatment is sought overseas.

-The amount of compensation that you could receive for an accident involving a HGV or lorry varies upon two main factors, namely the type and severity of any injuries that you have suffered and the damage to property that has been caused by the accident.
+How is compensation calculated by personal injury solicitors?
+The amount of compensation that you could receive for an accident involving an HGV or lorry varies upon two main factors, namely the type and severity of any injuries that you have suffered and the damage to property that has been caused by the accident.

 Here are the average lorry and HGV accident compensation amounts that you could receive as part of your claim, organised by type and severity of your injury:

 |Toe Injury||Moderate||Relatively straight forward injuries such as a fracture or the acceleration of an existing injury.||Up to £9,010|

 |Foot Injury||Moderate||Displaced fractures which do cause a degree of ongoing symptoms and issues.||£12,900 to £23,460|

 |Ankle Injury||Moderate||Fractures and soft tissue injuries, such as a torn ligament, which cause less serious disabilities.||£12,900 to £24,950|

 |Knee Injury||Moderate (1)||Dislocation injuries, meniscus tears or torn cartilage.||£13,920 to £24,58|